Date / time

 London School of Economics

-This workshop will initiate the discussion of women studying and working at the LSE from its foundation in 1895 to 1945, including reflection on how women are represented in the curricula today.
-We shall explore the location and the contribution made by women across professional and disciplinary boundaries, the ways in which women enlarged and defined their various areas of expertise and women’s perception of an institution so profoundly engaged with the ‘real’ world and yet at times so little representative of it.
-Questions of subject matter, engagement with academic governance and links to outside institutions all form part of the concerns of this initial workshop.
-We plan to develop further work on the part that women played in the making of the LSE, and an annual workshop in the future.
-We invite postgraduate and postdoctoral scholars to contribute to two panels in particular, ‘Women at the LSE’ on the archives, and ‘Making Women Visible’ on the curricula across disciplines.
+This one-day seminar to be held in Women’s History Week, March 2018, is planned to initiate the discussion of the ways in which women at LSE experienced life at this institution from the first years of its foundation to the second decade of the twenty first century.
+We shall explore the location and the contribution made by women across professional and disciplinary boundaries, the ways in which women enlarged and defined their various areas of expertise and women’s overall perception of working in an institution so profoundly engaged with the ‘real’ world and yet at times so little representative of it.
+Questions of subject matter, engagement with academic governance and links to outside institutions all form part of the concerns of this initial seminar.
+Speakers will include students and academic and administrative staff from a number of UK universities.
+It is hoped that the work of this seminar will lead to further work on the part that women played in the making of the LSE.

 Panel 1: Women at the LSE: Making Presence Visible

-This session will examine the ways in which research on women at the LSE has been and can be conducted.
-Speakers include Sue Donnelly, Gillian Murphy.
-This session will address both resources for archival research and how to establish what is obscured or missing from what is construed as the record of public events and decision-making procedures.
+Archivists Sue Donnelly and Gillian Murphy on resources for archival research and how to establish what is obscured or missing from what is construed as the record of public events and decision-making procedures.

 Panel 3: Networks

-In the final session a panel of postgraduate students from different disciplines will reflect on the visibility of women in their disciplines, both as teachers and as subjects in the curriculum.
+Postgraduate students from different disciplines comment on the visibility of women in their disciplines, both as teachers and as subjects in the curriculum.